jmvilaverde/DataScience-ReproducibleResearch-PA2/PA2.md

 dataInitial <- read.csv(bzfile(fileName))
 ```

-As additional information, on [http://www.ncdc.noaa.gov/stormevents/details.jsp?type=eventtype]
+> As additional information, on http://www.ncdc.noaa.gov/stormevents/details.jsp?type=eventtype
-inform about information recolection, and only have a complete collection from 1996 to present:
+> inform about information recolection, and only have a complete collection from 1996 to present:
-_3. All Event Types (48 from Directive 10-1605): From 1996 to present, 48 event types are recorded as defined in NWS Directive 10-1605._
+> _3. All Event Types (48 from Directive 10-1605): From 1996 to present, 48 event types are recorded as defined in NWS Directive 10-1605._

+Because only have a complete collection from 1996 to present is taken as criteria to filter the data to keep only information from 1996 to present.

-Get only relevant fields:
+2. Get only relevant fields:

 ```r
 #Identify fields